 For a few years, I was a world traveler.
 I lived in Korea for about a year and a half teaching English, and tried very hard to fill up my passport with stamps all across Asia.
 Recently, I've been rediscovering Europe, visiting friends in Wiesbaden and Toulouse.
+My last trip was to Norway.
 I'd like to head to Eastern Europe in the next few years, and I still think about Korea.
 If I could lead a trip to help take my students to Thailand and Laos, that would be amazing.
 You could probably find photos from my travels on flickr if you used some ingenuity (or not; ask if you're interested).

 Things I love: good mechanical pencils, Sharpies, extra sticky post-it notes, dark chocolate, French Roast coffee, snoozing my alarm to listen to MPR, good Korean BBQ, multilinguals, brass bands playing in the streets, photo booths, and the Minnesota State Fair.

 Things I hate: IM-ing, cold toes, gum disease, dogmatic types, waiting for the number 5 bus, sleep deprivation, tree pollen, and cigarette smoke (I secretly love that last one, but it doesn't love me so much).

 I am sometimes romantic, frequently fantastic, and often pedantic